radixdlt/official-examples/step-by-step/03-create-a-custom-resource/README.md

 Resources are the basis of all transaction on the Radix network and have guaranteed behaviors that are provided by the system, meaning they intuitively follow the same behaviour as real-world physical objects.
-This example shows how to create and customise them.

 This example shows how use Scrypto code and the Radix Engine simulator (`resim`) to create and customise fungigle resources.